-Whenever I pose for a photo with someone, the funniest thing happens.
-They panic and start asking me for tips on posing as if I’m some sort of expert!
-Hahahaha!
-I’m certainly no expert, but I have learned lots of posing tips and tricks in the past three years of shooting photos for Empty Nest Blessed!
+Whenever I pose for a photo with people, the funniest thing happens.
+They panic and start asking me for tips on posing as if I’m some sort of expert! ????
+I’m certainly no expert, but I have learned lots of posing tips and tricks in the past four years of shooting photos ???? for Empty Nest Blessed!
 I’ve asked my photographer a lot of questions, studied other bloggers’ photos, and read several articles on posing.
-Bottom line: it looks easier than it really is!
+Bottom line: it looks easier than it is!

-Whether you’re trying to score the perfect holiday family photo or you just want some sweet candid snaps (like the poor quality ones from Thanksgiving that I’ve added to this post!) to commemorate the season, it’s inevitable that lots of photos will be taken and viewed in the next few weeks!
-So how can you take the most flattering photos this year?
+Whether you’re trying to score the perfect holiday family photo or some sweet candid snaps (like the impromptu family ones in this post), it’s inevitable that lots of photos will be taken and viewed in the next few weeks!
 Today, I’m sharing all of my posing tips and tricks with you.
-We’re going to have you looking fabulous, dah-ling. 🙂
+We’re going to have you looking fabulous, dah-ling. ????

 1. Chase the Light

 Lighting is the number one secret to taking flattering photos.
 It’s everything, and it’s definitely the main mistake most people make.
-Ideally, you want soft, diffused light and you want the light coming in on your face.
+Ideally, you want soft, diffused light, and you want the light coming in on your face.
 I see a lot of people make this mistake at sports games!
 Most people want to snap photos with the field in the background (understandable!), but what they don’t realize is that the field is where the light is!
 Then they wonder why their faces look dark, but the field behind them looks fabulous!
-Remember that what you see in the camera is what you’ll get in the photo, so the number one concern should be getting good lighting on your face!
-Bob and I took the photo below when we were sitting in someone’s box at a football game, and the friend who took the photo stood with her back to the field.
-She thought I was crazy for asking her to do that instead of getting the field in the background!
-I know it’s just a poor quality iPhone snap, but do you see how good the lighting is?
+Remember—what you see in the camera is what you’ll get in the photo—so your number one priority should be good lighting on your face!

-Alternatively, you can try an inexpensive selfie ring light, which is what I always carry in case I stumble upon a good photo opp with bad lighting!
+Alternatively, you can try a selfie ring light that clips right onto your phone.
+I always carry one in case I stumble upon a good photo opp with bad lighting!
 (Makes a great gift too, BTW!)

 2. Angles Matter